Strong Duality for a Multiple-Good Monopolist: Introduction

-\paragraph{Related Work.} There is a rich literature on multi-item mechanism design that pertains to the multiple good monopoly problem that we consider here.
-We refer the reader to the surveys~\cite{rochet2003economics,ManelliV07,figalli2011multidimensional} for a detailed description, focusing on the work closest to ours.
-Manelli and Vincent~\cite{ManelliV06,ManelliV07} provide sufficient conditions for the optimality of grand bundling as well as more complex deterministic mechanisms.
-An interesting feature of their result is that arbitrarily complex mechanisms may be optimal for certain distributions.
-Similarly, \cite{DaskalakisDT13,GiannakopoulosK14} provide sufficient conditions for the optimality of general (possibly randomized) mechanisms.
-All these works use duality theory to establish their results, albeit they relax some of the truthfulness constraints and are therefore only applicable when the relaxed constraints are not binding at the optimum.
-In particular, all these works on sufficient conditions apply to limited settings of $n$ and $f$.
-Finally, Rochet and Chon\'e~\cite{RochetChone} study a closely related setting that encompasses the multiple good monopoly when the monopolist has a (strictly) convex cost for producing copies of the goods.
+Rochet and Chon\'e~\cite{RochetChone} study a closely related setting, providing a characterization of the optimal mechanism for the multiple good monopoly problem where the monopolist has a (strictly) convex cost for producing copies of the goods.
 With strictly convex production costs, optimal mechanism design becomes a strictly concave maximization problem, which allows the use of first-order conditions to characterize optimal mechanisms.
 Our problem can be viewed as having a production cost that is~$0$ for selling at most one unit of each good and infinity otherwise.
-While still convex such production function is not strictly convex, making first-order conditions less useful for characterizing optimal mechanisms.
+While still convex, our production function is not strictly convex and is discontinuous, making first-order conditions less useful for characterizing optimal mechanisms.
 This motivates the use of duality theory in our setting.
 From a technical standpoint, optimal mechanism design necessitates the development of new tools in optimal transport theory~\cite{Villani}, extending Monge-Kantorovich duality to accommodate convexity constraints in the dual of the transportation problem.
 In our setting, the dual of the transportation problem corresponds to the mechanism design problem and these constraints correspond to the requirement that the utility function of the buyer be convex, which is intimately related to the truthfulness of the mechanism~\cite{Rochet1987}.
 In turn, accommodating the convexity constraints in the mechanism design problem requires the introduction of mean-preserving spreads of measures in its transportation dual, resembling the ``multi-dimensional sweeping'' of Rochet and Chon\'e.

+Ultimately, our work relies on and develops further a fundamental connection of optimal transportation to designing optimal mechanisms.
+See Ekeland's notes on Optimal Transportation~\cite{ekeland2010notes} for more connections to mechanism design.